mattclifford1/IQM-Vis/_sources/getting_started.rst.txt

 Installation
 ============
-It is first recommended to create a new python virtual environment, for examaple using conda:
+It is important to run IQM-Vis in a fresh python virtual environment.
+This is so that there will be no dependancy clashes with the required libraries.
+Python version 3.9 is recommended, but newer versions should work as well.

+You can make a new environment by using anaconda (conda):

 ..  code-block:: bash